xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 postponing them to a state as late as possible.
 Operations are preferably postponed, because earlier states are passed more often than later states.

-The optimized state machine will be described in terms of 'multi-entry states'.
+The resulting state machine is described in terms of 'multi-entry states'.
 That is, the operations applied upon entry into a state may be different dependent from which state or through which transition the entry happens.
 Figure 1 shows a single-entry state and a multi-entry state.